MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-create-interactions.md

 ---
 title: Create Interactions on Contacts and Segments| Microsoft Docs
-description: Describes how to create interactions for communication that you have with your contacts and segments in Dynamics 365, for example, direct mail.
+description: Describes how to create interactions for communication that you have with your contacts and segments in Finance and Operations, Business edition, for example, direct mail.
 services: project-madeira
 documentationcenter:
 author: jswymer